 In a true SHTF situation, roads could quickly become congested or even impassible.
 Worse yet, if an electromagnetic pulse were to go off, the vast majority of modern vehicles would be inoperable.
 In either case, hiking to a bug-out location will become the only option.
 If that’s the case, it may become necessary to bury survival supplies.

 How to Choose a Cache

 Before building a container, create a list of what items it will hold.
 It will need to be large enough to accommodate the full range of survival supplies.
 For example, a simple ammo can won’t do the trick if a hunting rifle is on the list of items to bury.

 After determining the essential contents, it’s time to settle on the size of the cache itself.
 While an ammo canister is just fine for a small stash of food and water, larger amounts of supplies (enough for a family on the go, for example), will require a bigger cache.

-Since the plan is to bury the cache, obviously it needs to be constructed of something that will withstand both water and gnawing critters.
+Since the plan is to bury the cache, it needs to be constructed of something that will withstand water and gnawing critters.
 PVC tube is a great choice, as it comes in a variety of sizes and is designed to be buried.
 Apply a tough, durable sealant to the end cap, and a perfect survival cache can be created.

 Where to Bury the “Treasure”